-Little Bear Winery is among Gatlinburg’s newest wineries, but they’re quickly developing a nationwide fan base.
+Little Bear Winery is among Gatlinburg’s newer wineries, but they’re quickly developing a nationwide fan base.
 A member of Gatlinburg’s Wine Trail, Little Bear is a natural stop when visiting the Smoky Mountain’s best wineries.
 Here you’ll find a welcoming environment, 4 free wine tastings per visitor, and a variety of wines to suit a range of preferences.

 When you arrive at Little Bear, you’ll be impressed by the warm, rustic stone storefront and welcoming entrance.
 Inside, classic Smoky Mountain decor keeps things cozy and classy, and a substantial tasting bar offers plenty of space even when they’re at their busiest.
 Little Bear doesn’t accept reservations, but you can expect to be served fairly quickly.
 Even at peak hours, you aren’t likely to wait more than 15 minutes for a tasting.